CLI Reference

 FlagDescriptionValuesDefault

---runtimeSelect named runtime instance (default: default)string
+--runtimeSelect named runtime instance (default: default)

--v, --verboseEnable verbose loggingbooleanfalse
+-v, --verboseEnable verbose loggingtrue, false

 --log-levelSet log level for file loggingerror, warn, info, debug, trace